learn-co-curriculum/hash-overview-readme/README.md

 groceries = ["milk", "eggs", "bread"]
 ```

 What happens when your list expands to include your other errands?
-Let's say you need to go the grocery store and the pharmacy and the stationary store (you've been using up a lot of paper as you take copious notes on learning to code).
+Let's say you need to go the grocery store, the pharmacy, and the stationary store (you've been using up a lot of paper as you take copious notes on learning to code).

 We could make one giant array that contains all of the items you need to buy: